ewg-atmosera/ghas-for-developers/demos/07_codeql_cli.md

     First, you need a GitHub Personal Access Token saved to the environment variable `GITHUB_TOKEN`.
 Then, you can run the following command.

+    Second, you will need to create a Git repository on GitHub.com, and push the `web_app` folder to it.

     ```bash
     codeql github upload-results --sarif ./results.sarif --ref refs/heads/main
     ```